anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom.
+Quote: It is with our passions, as it is with fire and water, they are good servants but bad masters.

-By: Marcel Proust
+By: Aesop